Algo-Trading-Project/mvp-website/README.md

 ### Database helpers

 Complex analytics now execute inside Postgres via stored procedures.
 The definitions live in `supabase/migrations/20250301T000000_create_dashboard_functions.sql`.
-Apply the migration once (SQL editor or `supabase db push`) so the RPC endpoints such as `rpc_decile_lift`, `rpc_symbol_expectancy` are available to the edge functions.
+Apply the migration once (SQL editor or `supabase db push`) so the RPC endpoints such as `rpc_symbol_ic`, `rpc_predictions_coverage` are available to the edge functions.

 ### Required Secrets